 Full Classes - Classes where all the seats are taken.
 You cannot register for a course if it is full; however, you may be able to add your name to the waitlist.

 Personal Times - These are times when you are unavailable to attend class, maybe because of work or extra-curricular activities.
 This time is a preference of time off and cannot always be accommodated based on the actual availability of the course(s).
-For example, if a course that you need to complete is only offered at 9 a.m. on Mondays and Wednesdays and you’ve indicated that you do not want to attend morning classes, you will still see the course as part of your possible schedules because it’s the only way it’s offered.
+For example, if a course that you need to complete is only offered at 9 a.m. on Mondays and Wednesdays and you’ve indicated that you do not want to attend morning classes, you will still see the course as part of your possible schedule because it’s the only way it’s offered.
 However, if the course is offered multiple times, it will display the offerings that do not interfere with your personal time first.

 Pin - Pinning a section locks that section in place and limits your available schedules to include only those schedules that fit with that particular section.
 This is a good way to narrow the number of possible schedules.

-PreRequisites - Courses that you must complete before you can register in the next course.
+Prerequisites - Courses that you must complete before you can register in the next course.

 Restrictions - Course restrictions limit who can take the course.
 For example, a restriction may indicate that only students in a given program / major are eligible to register in that section of a course.
 Restrictions are assigned at the section level, meaning some sections of a course may have a restriction, while others may not.